-The Annual Survey of White Collar Crime is an issue put forth each spring by the American Criminal Law Review.
-The Survey is typically the second (or Spring) issue in a volume.
+The Annual Survey of White Collar Crime is an issue put forth each year by the American Criminal Law Review.
 It can be purchased alone, but it is also part of a full-year subscription to the American Criminal Law Review.
 You can order directly from our office by selecting the appropriate option from the drop-down menu by American Criminal Law Review on our Subscription Order Form.

 You can also purchase hard or soft copies of individual articles or the full issue through our print-on-demand site.

-The Editor-in-Chief of this issue, Jan Shanklin, provides an overview of the contents in her Editor's Note:
+The Editor-in-Chief of this issue, Galen Kast, provides an overview of the contents in his Editor's Note: